fingerprintjs/fingerprintjs-android/README.md

 ## Contributing
-Feel free to ask questions and feature-requesting.
-Just create an issue with the explanation.
+Feel free to ask questions and request features.
+Just create an issue with a clear explanation of what you'd like to have in the library.

-For the direct contributing see the [contributing guideline](docs/contributing.md).
+For code contributions, please see the [contributing guideline](docs/contributing.md).

 ## License